OpenSpace/openspace.github.io/docs/users/globebrowsing/geojson-layers.md

 It is possible to fly to a GeoJson feature using the Scene menu.
 Each component, and the individual Features in a component, has a "Fly to feature" button that will trigger a camera path to that feature, framing it based on its latitude and longitude coordinates.

 ## Deleting a loaded GeoJson layer
 The more geojson layers are drawn, the worse the performance may be.
 In cases of bad performance, deleting, or simply disabling, some GeoJson layers may improve the situation.
 This can be done using the `openspace.globebrowsing.deleteGeoJson(globe, geoJsonIdentifier)` Lua command.
-The `identifer` is the identifier of the geoJson object, and `globe` is the identifier of the globe the GeoJson feature belongsa to (e.g. "Earth").
+The `geoJsonIdentifier` is the identifier of the geoJson object, and `globe` is the identifier of the globe the GeoJson feature belongsa to (e.g. "Earth").

 Note that after deleting a GeoJson component, the user interface has to be reloaded for the change to be reflected in the interface.
 The default keybinding for doing this is F5.